achirita/awesome-phyllotaxis/README.md

   <img src="https://github.com/user-attachments/assets/003f218a-5f06-4f04-903c-7ff0e7c48be9" />
 </p>

-### Ellipsoid
+### Ellipsoids

-If we start from the vanilla spherical model, but allow for different radii for the x, y and z axes we end up with the phyllotaxis pattern on the surface of an ellipsoid.
+Expanding on the spherical model, we can stretch or compress the sphere along its axes to form an ellipsoid.
+This transformation results in patterns that align with the diverse range of natural shapes, from elongated fruits like melons to flattened seed pods.
+The flexibility of the ellipsoid model lies in its ability to assign different radii for the x, y, and z axes.

+By introducing separate parameters for each axis, the algorithm enables precise control over the pattern's proportions.

 ```javascript
 /**